deprov447/Median-API/README.md

     - **SECRET** : _< Secret key for signing auth tokens >_
 - Start the server: `npm start`
 - Start requesting from a client (eg: [playground](https://server-median.herokuapp.com/client))

+> Or the same can be done using [docker](https://hub.docker.com/r/deprov447/median-api) also: `docker pull deprov447/median-api`

 ---